Jose-augusto-git/LeBonAppetit/wp-content/plugins/ultimate-addons-for-gutenberg/readme.txt

 Our external packages use [Rating Star Component](https://github.com/n49/react-stars) that are distributed under the terms of the ISC.
 While [Slick](https://github.com/akiran/react-slick), [Lottie](https://github.com/chenqingspring/react-lottie) and [Striptags](https://github.com/ericnorris/striptags) is distributed under the terms of the MIT.

 == Changelog ==

+= 2.7.8 - TUESDAY, 5th SEPTEMBER 2023 =
+* Improvement: Global - Enhanced the reusable block functionality for the following blocks: Google Maps, How To, Icon List, Inline Notice, Lottie, Marketing Button, Modal, Popup Builder, Post Grid and Post Carousel.
+* Fix: Container - Resolved an issue in which the link tag would not work as intended on the front-end.
+* Fix: How To - Resolved an issue in which the minimum minutes setting would be unskippable.
+* Fix: Post Blocks - Resolved an issue in which the responsive styling would not work as intended in the editor.

 = 2.7.7 - TUESDAY, 29th AUGUST 2023 =
 * Improvement: Container - Added an image overlay option for the background.